-1. They’re a psychedelic rock band…though, they’re kinda just one guy.
+1. They’re a psychedelic rock band.
 While there will be a full band when Tame Impala hits the stage, the band is really the brainchild of Kevin Parker.
 After playing around some of the bands in the Perth, Australia music scene, he began Tame Impala in 2007 as a home-recording project.
 After posting a few tracks on MySpace – yes, MySpace – he gained attention from labels around the world.
 He ultimately lied to the labels, saying that Tame Impala was a full band.

 “I think I was just shy,” he told the Evening Standard.
 “I thought if people saw a bunch of guys with long hair in the picture they’d enjoy it more.
 I didn’t think I had anything to offer as a solo artist.”
 In order to bring these songs to life in a live environment, Kevin has a touring band, featuring Jay Watson, Cam Avery, Dominic Simpler and Julien Barbagallo.

 2. They’re critically acclaimed… Don’t get it twisted.
 Tame Impala doesn’t sound like Blue Cheer, Iron Butterfly, Jefferson Airplane or any of those bands you’d find in your uncle’s record collection.
 The band fuses “the sonics of the ’60s and ’70s with taut pop melodies and modern electronic production, the project found great acclaim in their native Australia with their 2010 debut album, Innerspeaker,” per Pitchfork.
 Innerspeaker was well-received by the critics, but their following albums – 2012’s Lonerism and 2015’s Currents – are the ones that earned them critical acclaim.